stamen/panorama-template/README.md

 This will create a `dist` directory.
 Move this directory to your server.

 Both directories are all **static files**, so no special server requirements needed.

+#### Serving from a path other than root

+If you're deploying to a path other than `'/'`, use the `--baseUrl` parameter when running a build script (e.g. `npm run dist`).
+In order for `react-router` to resolve routes correctly, its history instance must be set up with the correct [`basename`](https://github.com/reactjs/react-router/issues/353#issuecomment-147698452).
+With a basename set up, static resouces at relative paths (e.g. stylesheets and scripts loaded from `index.html`) will not load correctly when one or more paths deep in the application/router URL.
+So, we complement `react-router`'s `basename` with a [`<base>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) tag, and set `href` to the same value (i.e. `<base href="<baseUrl>">`).

+This is an issue when deploying to studio.stamen.com; therefore, there is already an `npm` script set up to make this easier in `package.json`, called `dist-studio`.
+Modify the `--baseUrl` param value accordingly to use it.

+The `baseUrl` value gets written to a node environment variable when running locally (served via `gulp-connect`), hardcoded into the compiled application with [`loose-envify`](https://www.npmjs.com/package/loose-envify), and written to `index.html` using [`gulp-html-replace`](https://www.npmjs.com/package/gulp-html-replace).